goldenlimit/esri-sample-project/iOS_Runtime/WebMapLocation-Swift/README.md

 Using ArcGIS Runtime SDK for iOS 10.2.5 to load a webmap, and then use GPS/GPX location to center the webmap mapview

-This sample will guide you how to add selection color around the features when you click on AGSFeatureTableLayer.
+This sample will guide you how to add your current location and display on webmap mapview.

 Demo: